bitfocus/companion-module-imimot-mitti/companion/HELP.md

 **Basic Configuration**

-- In Mitti > Preferences... > OSC/UDP Controls, select "Enabled"
+- In Mitti > Settings... > OSC/UDP Controls, select "Enable"
 - In the configuration page for the Mitti module in Companion, enter the IP address of the computer running Mitti

 **Enabling Button Variables & Feedback**

-- In Mitti > Preferences... > OSC/UDP Controls, select **Custom** from the **Feedback To** dropdown.
+- In Mitti > Settings... > OSC/UDP Controls, select **Custom** from the **Feedback To** dropdown
-- For **IP Address** enter the IP address of the computer running Companion.
+- For **IP** enter the IP address of the computer running Companion
 - For **Port** enter the port number that is present on the configuration page for the Mitti module in Companion.
-By default port `1234` is used.
+By default port `1234` is used

 ![Mitti](images/mitti.png?raw=true 'Mitti')